LucidtechAI/las-docs/reference/java/latest.md

 **See also**: [Credentials]

+(TTNote: Consider if above should be a link.)

 #### `public JSONObject `[`createAppClient`]`(`[`CreateAppClientOptions`](#classai_1_1lucidtech_1_1las_1_1sdk_1_1_create_app_client_options)` options)`

 Create an app client, calls the POST /appClients endpoint.

 **See also**: [CreateAppClientOptions]

+(TTNote: Consider if above should be a link.)

 #### Parameters
 * `options` Additional options to include in request body